npavani10/A-Data-Driven-Approach-to-Predicting-Bank-Customer-Churn/README.md

 ---

-## 📬 Contact
-For questions or feedback, feel free to reach out via email:
+For questions or contributions:
-- Pavani Narla – pavani_narla@student.uml.edu
+- 🧑‍💻 Open an [Issue](https://github.com/npavani10/Stock-Analysis/issues) for feedback or suggestions